 Support is gradually being added for a variety of file formats.
-Currently, GSSI, PulseEKKO, Ramac, Blue Systems, DELORES, SEGY, gprMAX, Gecko, and legacy StoDeep files are supported.
-Additionally, there is support for the BAS ApRES systems (though the processing chain is separate and documentation is not yet complete).
+Currently, GSSI, PulseEKKO, Radan, Blue Systems, DELORES, SEGY, gprMAX, seidart, Gecko, and legacy StoDeep files are supported.
 Available processing steps include various filtering operations, trivial modifications such as restacking, cropping, or reversing data, and a few different geolocation-related operations like interpolating to constant trace spacing.
 The primary interface is through the command line, which allows efficient processing of large volumes of data.
 An API, centered around the RadarData class, is also available to allow the user to use ImpDAR in other programs.